2020 riots: HC refuses to entertain plea challenging maintainability of petition alleging hate speeches by politicians | Law-Order

 “These petitions are in the nature of cross PILs.
 This is the new trend,” the court orally observed.

-Petitioner Farooq has sought registration of FIR against BJP leaders Anurag Thakur, Kapil Mishra, Parvesh Verma and Abhay Verma.
-The other petitioner has sought the registration of hate speech FIRs against Congress leaders Sonia Gandhi, Rahul Gandhi and Priyanka Gandhi Vadra as well as Deputy Chief Minister Manish Sisodia, Aam Aadmi Party MLA Amanatullah Khan, AIMIM leader Akbaruddin Owaisi and former AIMIM MLA Waris Pathan.
+The other petitioner, Lawyers Voice, has sought the registration of hate speech FIRs against Congress leaders Sonia Gandhi, Rahul Gandhi and Priyanka Gandhi Vadra as well as Deputy Chief Minister Manish Sisodia, Aam Aadmi Party MLA Amanatullah Khan, AIMIM leader Akbaruddin Owaisi and former AIMIM MLA Warris Pathan and has filed an application for impleading them as respondents in the petition.

+Besides them, it has sought to implead activist Harsh Mander, Bollywood actress Swara Bhaskar, Umar Khalid and several others.

+The court said it will hear the impleadment application on February 28.

 The court had earlier questioned the petitioners if any order having criminal consequences can be passed in the absence of the parties getting affected as it emphasised that the presence of all necessary and proper parties was required for adjudication.
 Additional Solicitor General Aman Lekhi, appearing for Delhi Police, had urged the court to defer hearing on the petitions until affected parties are impleaded and said he would bring on record a list of issues that survive at this stage in the pleas.